gordianknotC/nxp_note/flutter note/trouble shooting.md

     __📝 example:__
     >A Container, which constantly change it's size, nested inside
-    another Container doesn't assign any width.
+    another Container with no width been assigned to.
 This implicity
     means the parent Container will forced to re-render on
     constantly visually changed by it's child, since it doesn't
     specify any width constraints to flutter.
+     >

-    Since width is unassigned in parent [Container], this would
+    > 📝 Since width is unassigned in parent [Container], this would
     force it's parent widget to re-render, hence rebuild occurs...